jungerm2/HTMLDiffWriter/README.md

 ### Demo:

-SVGFuncAnimation is much faster and more memory efficient than it's FuncAnimation counter:
+SVGFuncAnimation is much faster and more memory efficient than it's FuncAnimation counterpart:

 ![benchmark picture](svgfuncanim_benchmark.png)